Soap scents could make mosquitoes more, less attracted to you

 SEE MORE: Cases Of West Nile Virus Rising In Some Parts Of The U.S.

-"There are other studies in literature showing that coconut chemicals ... they tend to repel a lot of blood eating insects," Vinauger said.
+"There are other studies in literature showing that coconut oil derivative chemicals ... they tend to repel a lot of blood feeding insects," Vinauger said.

 Researchers said there is still more work to be done, including more soap tests on more volunteers to determine patterns with certain scents.
 Each person has different body chemicals as well, which is a factor.